soffes/blog/posts/2012-07-26-how-to-learn.markdown

 If you want to learn iOS, pick something to work on and start.
 "But I don't know Objective-C." Okay, Google "getting started with Objective-C" or [buy a book](http://www.amazon.com/iOS-Programming-Ranch-Edition-Guides/dp/0321821521/ref=sr_1_1?ie=UTF8&qid=1343352738&sr=8-1&keywords=iOS+programming).
 If you run into something you can't figure out, Google it, search StackOverflow, or ask a friend.
 This technique applies to anything.

-==Learning a bunch of stuff before trying to do is useless.== The college approach is worthless==.
-Let's say you spent 4 years learning computer science, graduated, and then tried to make an app.
+==Learning a bunch of stuff before trying to do is useless.== The college approach is worthless.^1 Let's say you spent 4 years learning computer science, graduated, and then tried to make an app.
 Now you are going to do this same thing.
 Learn as you go for the things you don't already know.
 I'd wager you spent a ton of time learning things you aren't going to use for this project or even ever.

 ==Learn what you want to learn.== This keeps you motivated and excited. ==Motivation is a powerful tool.==